-All is not lost though as there are more lenders out there who can still get you a good deal on mortgage rates, even with bad credit.
+All is not lost though as there are more lenders out there who can still get you a good deal on mortgages with bad credit.
 Our aim is to help you understand how your credit history can affect how your mortgage is affected in terms of eligibility and rates depending on your current circumstances.
-Hopefully you will find the answers to any questions you may have below.
+Hopefully, you will find the answers to any questions you may have below.

 How do lenders treat applications from bad credit customers?

 Over the last few years, there has been an increase in the number of lenders entering the mortgage market with a lot more willing to take a more flexible approach to applications from those with bad credit.
 More providers now than ever are approving mortgages for customers with a less than perfect credit history.

 Obviously, those with minor credit flaws will be more likely to qualify for the better interest rates whereas those with more severe credit issues will face rates at the higher end of the scale.
 The market sector has changed insignificantly in the last 10 years and has now become more competitive for bad credit customers.

 You must ensure that you are using a specialist advisor in order to get the best deal.
 Contact one of our expert advisors who are on hand to help you today.